yedidyakfir/mageflow/docs/documentation/task-lifecycle.md

 # Task Lifecycle Management

-The Task Orchestrator provides comprehensive lifecycle management capabilities that allow you to control task execution at runtime.
+MageFlow provides comprehensive lifecycle management capabilities that allow you to control task execution at runtime.
 You can suspend, interrupt, and resume tasks based on your application's requirements.

 ## Overview